cathyAkoth/WeddingMarketReact/README.md

 # WeddingMarketReact
 Front end using React.js, with pagination and filters.
-With search functionality, emails and messaging
+With search functionality, emails and messaging. with appointment scheduling.